 Weekend accommodation (every Friday, Saturday & Sunday night):

-As one of Cape Town’s best backpackers, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
-This will be your ‘home from home’ over the weekends and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.
+Voted in 2019 as Cape Town’s best backpacker accommodation, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
+This will be your home every weekend and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.

 While you’re at Ashanti you can enjoy all of the facilities below.
-Whether you’re having a dip in the pool, watching Table Mountain while you have breakfast, or booking an adventurous activity at the Travel Desk, you will find that Ashanti have thought of everything:
+Whether you’re having a dip in the pool or watching Table Mountain while you have breakfast, you will find that Ashanti have thought of everything: